 EGGS: $5/egg | CHICKS: $12/ea, unsexed

 WHITE CHANTECLER: The CHANTECLER is the only breed of chicken that originated in Canada!
 The breed is noted for having very small wattles and a small cushion comb, the comb appearing much like a small round button sitting low on the head.
 An excellent layer of light brown or tinted eggs and a good winter layer, the breed is also noted for being calm, gentle, and personable.
 This unique and very attractive dual purpose chicken breed, was declared a “heritage” breed in Quebec by parliament, and is relatively unknown by the rest of Canada.
 Sadly, the breed is currently noted as having critical status by the American Livestock Conservancy and by the Society for the Preservation of Poultry Antiquities, and endangered by Rare Breeds Canada.
 As a result, this is one of our pet projects here at Ravenwood Acres, as we strive, alongside other Chantecler breeders, to increase awareness and numbers of this national treasure while keeping true to the Standard of Perfection.
-Available for 2018
+Not currently available.

 EGGS: $5/egg | CHICKS: $12 each, unsexed